tomlurge/visionion/README.md

 An exhaustive fact table should encompass everything we know from a certain timespan, about all node types woith any combination of characteristics.
 We can't really pre-aggregate all possible permutations because all possible combinations of say roles and flags and software-versions and os-versions and AS a relay could run under are practically countless.
-The structure of teh facts collection is more based on the gestalt of the imported data than on real usecases.
+The structure of the facts collection is more based on the gestalt of the imported data than on real usecases.
 This is guesswork and probably will have to be modified after some user experiences have been collected.

 Some administrative information first: